llamaonthefence/llamaonthefence.github.io-hangedcoin/README.md

 ## Possible improvements
 1. Game experience.
 It is not very fun now
 2. Better points system
 3. Hangman looping of array words doesn't repeat
+4. Hangman words need not be hard-coded.
+Use API

 ***